Reference Book

 <Direct Pressure Hemostasis>

 * Cover the wound with clean gauze or cloth.
-Directly put pressure on the wound.
+Directly

 * Make sure the wound is elevated above the heart.